lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 Same as [Get Customer Account Details (Customer resource)](./get_customer_account.md).

 **Note:** Any contacts specified in this call will receive the admin welcome email.
-This can be resend if an end-user did not receive it.
+This can be resent if an end-user did not receive it.

 ### HTTP status codes